homan-uppu/writing/Essays/On college/Why college is outdated.md

 My family friend who's currently in his 2nd year of college in Hyderabad, in quite a reputed college (not an IIT, but a popular private university in Hyderabad) is learning some arcane Java.
 They memorize definitions of programming concepts and regurgitate it during exams.
 He hasn't learned anything worthwhile in college from what I can tell, except for the natural social maturation that comes at that age from engaging with many peers.

 This is the average outcome.
 ### The bar for creativity is rising

 As technology has become more powerful, it's reduced the effort to turn ideas into reality.
-This technological “leverage” raises the bar for creativity that's required to be useful in this world - especially in knowledge work (since technology has evolved far more rapidly in the digital realm than in the real world due to faster iteration cycles, faster adoption, lower cost to build, and far less regulation).
+This technological “leverage” raises the bar for creativity that's required to be useful in this world - especially in knowledge work.

 For creative skills, there isn't a linear relationship between inputs and outputs.
 You can't predict that spending 1000 hours making a movie will outperform one that only took 100 hours.
 Or that a product with months of engineering will get more users or revenue than one that took a weekend to build.

 On the other hand, for low creativity skills, the relationship is linear.
 On a factory assembly line, the best assembler is at best fractionally better than the average, not orders of magnitude.

+### Features of creative domains

-Creative skills follow a power law distribution: few drastically outperform the rest.
+**1. Creative skills follow a power law distribution**: few drastically outperform the rest.

-This power law plays out in all creative domains (that aren't heavily regulated):
 ![[Screenshot 2023-09-11 at 11.41.50 AM.png]]
 [https://andrewchen.com/creator-economy-20/](https://andrewchen.com/creator-economy-20/).

-Most creators don't make any money.
-Most revenue goes to the top creators.
+Most creators don't make any money, and most of the revenue generated goes to the top creators.

 A "creator middle class” ([https://hbr.org/2020/12/the-creator-economy-needs-a-middle-class](https://hbr.org/2020/12/the-creator-economy-needs-a-middle-class)) is difficult to difficult to find in the world.
-And it's not clear when it will arrive, if ever.
+And it's not clear when it will arrive, if it ever does.

-As we innovate on technology and the bar for creativity rises, more domains, and eventually the entire economy, will resemble the power law distribution of the creator economy: greater inequality, without a "middle class" (at least for a while) that we had in previous generations.
+As we innovate on technology and the bar for creativity rises, more domains, and eventually the entire economy (outside of heavily regulated industries), will resemble the power law distribution of the creator economy: greater inequality, without the "middle class" (at least for a while) that we had in previous generations.

-The power law distribution is a byproduct of the nature of creative skills: that there's no guarantee that you'll become competent at a creative skill within a certain time frame.
-(Even if you work with the most talented person in the world for that skill - TODO: need to think this point through).
+**2. Education and hiring in creative domains resist standardization**.

+As a domain goes from non-creative to creative, learning the "syntax" of the skill is no longer enough to be competent in it.
+Syntax is the formal rules of the skill.
+For writing, this would be a knowledge of spelling, grammar and sentence structure.
+In software engineering this would be knowing a programming language and framework that lets you build software.
+In filmmaking this would be learning story structure principles, etc.

+But, by nature of a creative domain, knowing how to create isn't enough to create something people want, i.e. that the market appreciates, and what determines your competence in that creative skill.

+When the bar for creativity is low, you could get away with just knowing the syntax of a skill because there was a market for doing low creativity work since computers / robots / AI wasn't available yet to do that on our behalf.

-Learning theory alone won't get you far.
+This is why for creative skills, learning theory alone won't get you far.
 It's like trying to make great music by learning musical notation.
-Theory is important to give you a foundation to express yourself in that domain, but it isn't enough to make you good at it.
+Theory is important to give you a foundation to express yourself in that skill, but it isn't enough to make you good at it.

+Syntax can be taught in a standardized, one size fits all way: learners can pick up principles via lectures and standardized tests can accurately gauge how well the students remembered the syntax.

+Our entire education system was designed to train syntax, not creative skill, because historically knowing syntax was good enough to enable you to build a meaningful life, and because standardized education is the only kind that has been able to scale.
+Even a horrible teacher can't mess up too much if they're following a standardized teaching curriculum.

+Learning a creative skill resists standardization because, just because.

 Personalized feedback from masters becomes even more critical to learn creative skills.
 A teacher that isn't great themselves is less able to train a student to be great.
 On the other hand, for non-creative skills, you can get quite far with just a great learning guide, without personalized feedback.
 In the extreme example: if your job is to wipe tables for a living, you could relatively quickly learn the right technique for it to be effective.

-**These realities of learning creative skills invalidates the traditional education model of exchanging tuition for an education.**

-Paying an up front tuition only works when you have a high probability of employment afterwards.
-The higher the probability, the easier it is for you to take a loan and finance your tuition.
-This worked great when the bar for creativity was lower - you could reliably get a good job with a college degree.

-Now that outcomes are no longer guaranteed, especially on an arbitrary timeline (e.g. "4 years of college), financing an education with a loan is extremely risky.

-The education financing institutions have been late to realize that the bar for creativity has gone up and the college education no longer has the returns it needs to justify giving out massive loans to every 18 year old that asks for it, and therefore we have millions of graduates crippled with student loan debt: they took out a big loan for college under the incorrect impression that a college education will guarantee a good job, only to realize that the world operates quite differently due to a significantly higher bar for creativity.

-Creative domains resist standardization: in learning and in identifying talent.
-Standardized education: a rigid curriculum, standardized exams, a standard timeline ("4 years") don't work for creative domains.

 Nobody will tell you that by going to film school you'll be a great filmmaker because we intuitively know that learning the technique alone won't make you a great artist.
 This will be how any skill is viewed.